NCATS-Gamma/robokop/README.md

 A few more folders will be created in this directory depending on which docker containers are in use.

+### Prerequisites

+Robokop requires docker, docker-compose and Node.js.
+These must be installed and configured correctly.
+For additional install notes for CentOS 7.
+See (here)[doc/centos_installation.md]

 ### Docker-Compose Files

-ROBOKOP uses a collection of docker containers managed through several instances of docker-compose.
-Both should be installed and configured properly on your host system.
+Robokop uses a collection of docker containers managed through several instances of docker-compose.
 Independent docker-compose files are used to enable different parts of the system to be deployed on separate machines.

 * robokop/deploy/backend - Rabbit MQ message broker, Celery results redis backend, NLP machine
 * robokop/deploy/manager - Web UI, API server, UI storage, Graphql server